Pairing correlations across the superfluid phase transition in the unitary Fermi gas

 where $a$ is the scattering length, $r_{e}$ is the effective range, and $P$ is the shape parameter.
-Using a value for the coupling constant $V_0$ determined by Eq.~(2) in the main text in the unitary limit $a^{-1}=0$, we find that our calculated phase shift fits well the expansion (\ref{effrange}) up to $k^2$ (i.e., for $P=0$).
-Although the radius of convergence of this expansion is unknown, the fit parameters $a^{-1}$ and $r_{e}$ are not very sensitive to the range of $k$ used for a fit below $k \approx 1.75 (\delta x)^{-1}$.
-In Fig.~\ref{fig:scattering}(a) we show the example of a $9^3$ lattice, where a fit to (\ref{effrange}) with $P=0$ gives $a^{-1} \approx 0.006 \,(\delta x)^{-1}$ and $r_{e} \approx 0.34 \, \delta x$ (solid line).
-The latter is rather close to its value $r_{e} = 0.336\ldots \, \delta x$ in the limit of large lattices~\cite{SWerner2012}.
+Using a value for the coupling constant $V_0$ determined by Eq.~(2) in the main text in the unitary limit $a^{-1}=0$, we find that our calculated phase shift fits well the expansion (\ref{effrange}) including terms up to $k^2$ (i.e., for $P=0$).
+Although the radius of convergence of this expansion is unknown, we find that the fit parameters $a^{-1}$ and $r_{e}$ are not very sensitive to the range of $k$ used for the fit (as long as the range of $k$ is small enough to not require a shape parameter for a good fit).